YuYeon-K/YuYeon-K/README.md

 # Hey there!
 I'm Yuyeon 👋

-### I am currently studying Software Engineering @ University of Waterloo!
+I'm a first year **Software Engineering** student at the **University of Waterloo**, open to \
+**2025** SWE internship opportunities 🌱 \
+\
-### I'm dedicated to the fields of computer vision and artificial intelligence, engaging with their complexities and advancements to create a meaningful influence.
+I'm dedicated to the fields of computer vision and artificial intelligence, engaging with their complexities and advancements to create a meaningful influence!

 ---
 ## Skills & Experience